666komo/Stripped-Win10/README.md

 # There is still room for improvement!

 There are still some things I want to change or delete.
 Make sure to watch this repo for updates!

+# Disclaimer

+Windows (OS) is product made by Microsoft Corporation.
+This ISO is customized by ME and for MY needs and requirements.
+I'm NOT responsible for any damages and mistakes made while in installation.